techidaily/site-games-able/source/_posts/comprehensive-fixes-to-robloxs-error-code-403-a-guide-for-pc-gamers.md

 ## What Is Roblox Error Code 403?

- Nowadays, it's almost impossible to find a game without issues, and[Roblox](https://www.makeuseof.com/what-is-roblox-why-is-everyone-talking-about-it/) is no different.
+ Nowadays, it's almost impossible to find a game without issues, and [Roblox](https://www.makeuseof.com/what-is-roblox-why-is-everyone-talking-about-it/) is no different.
 The error code 403 is very common in Roblox, and you will see this upon clicking the Play button.

  Alongside this error code, you will usually get a note saying, "An error was encountered during authentication.
 Please try again.".
 This error means that you don't have permission to access the page.